Inherited HSAs Are Fully Taxable the Year of Death

 - Keep a file with your health care expenses.
 Your estate can get tax-free HSA reimbursement on this amount (see below)

-- Remember, once you are age 65, you can withdrawal from the HSA without a 20% penalty for any reason.
+- Remember, once you are age 65, you can withdraw from the HSA without a 20% penalty for any reason.
 This will be taxed similar to any other pre-tax retirement account

 - You can always give your HSA to charity!

 If you don’t have a spouse, try to spend the HSA down on qualified health care expenses.
 If you have massive health care expenses, you might not want to use your HSA that year.
-Remember, health care expenses (including premiums and additional items) are an above the line deduction above a 7.5% AGI floor.
-Read more about that phenomena here: Long Term Care Insurance Issues Your Agent Won’t Tell You.
+Remember, health care expenses (including premiums and additional items) are an above-the-line deduction above a 7.5% AGI floor.
+Read more about that phenomenon here: Long Term Care Insurance Issues Your Agent Won’t Tell You.
 This is actually a pretty common planning error: do not save your HSA for Long Term Care costs.

 If you must leave a large HSA behind, you can spread it out to several people to minimize the tax impact in the year of death.
 Even if you are leaving them inherited IRAs as well, they can take less from the IRA in the year of death and still get a 10-year pseudo-stretch on the inherited IRA.

-Also remember to fund your HSA with your IRA once in your life.
+Also, remember to fund your HSA with your IRA once in your life (QHFD)

 Finally, remember you can give your HSA to charity.
 That way, no one pays the taxes!